 When raw materials are processed into food products, the nutritional values should be retained as much as possible.
 There should be no wastage of resources in the food industry, with products packed in an energy-efficient manner, minimising the environmental impact of distribution.
 Companies and shops should offer customers sustainable alternatives in addition to minimising food waste through their own measures.
 Consumers’ diets should be based on ecologically sustainable alternatives such as seasonal and vegetarian food.
 We should eat only the calories we need, wasting nothing, and recycling any organic waste.

 SDG 2 for Agenda 2030 is to eradicate hunger.
 The goal is to safeguard food supplies, improve nutrition, and promote sustainable agriculture.
 Sustainable food systems help us to reach this goal.
 A sustainable food system also makes it possible to support other sustainable development goals, including responsible consumption and production (12), climate action (13), life below water (14), and life on land (15).

 Global production chains can be hard hit in times of crisis as the COVID-19 pandemic has shown.
 More than two billion people are at least partially dependent on imported food, which is why regional and national sustainable food systems are key to social resilience.
 Food production needs to have a positive or neutral impact on the climate and environment goals in order to achieve true sustainability.

-Deadline 12 May – anyone can nominate!
+Deadline 12 May – anyone can propose a candidate!

 Anyone can propose candidates for the prize.
-The deadline for nominations is Wednesday 12 May.
+The deadline for proposals is Wednesday 12 May.
 The candidate can be a Nordic company, organisation, or individual who is active in the Nordic Region and/or affiliated with partners outside the region.
 The candidate’s initiative must have a Nordic perspective.

 The winner will be announced in Copenhagen on 2 November 2021 during the Session of the Nordic Council in Denmark.